-Blazer Activity Teams (BAT) are small groups responsible for planning and promoting student activities and events that are sponsored by the Student Government Association.
-Overseen by the SGA Vice President and Activities Chairperson, any students are welcome to join the initiative to bring more programming to the John Wood community.
-There are five teams that make up BAT including Beyond the Classroom, Green and Gold Club, The John Wood Way, Trail Blazers Live!, and Wood Pile.
+Blazer Activity Teams (BAT) are groups responsible for planning and promoting student activities that are sponsored by the Student Government Association.
+Overseen by the Activities Chairperson, all students are welcome to join the initiative to bring diverse programming to our JWCC community.
+The five teams that make up BAT are: The John Wood Way, Trail Blazers, Live!, Beyond the Classroom, Wood Pile, and Green and Gold Club.